House of the Black Death: Plot summary

-Two elderly brothers who are warlocks, Belial (Lon Chaney Jr.) and Andre (John Carradine), have been feuding with each other for years over the family estate.
+Two elderly brothers who are warlocks, Belial and Andre, have been feuding with each other for years over the family estate.
 Belial, who sports small goat's horns on his forehead and runs a coven of witches, has been using his black magic to bewitch members of the family, while Andre spends the entire film bedridden.
 Andre keeps warning people that his brother Belial is evil and up to no good.
 Belial turns Andre's son into a werewolf by way of a magical spell and bewitches Andre's daughter (Serena) into dancing and gyrating sensuously.
 Much of the plot involves scenes of the sexy witches belly-dancing in front of their satanic altar.